niwanthaniluka/CSS_Practice/README.md

 # CSS Practice Repository

-Welcome to the CSS Practice repository!
-This repository is designed to help you sharpen your CSS skills by providing a collection of mini-projects and exercises.
+<b>Welcome to the CSS Practice repository!
+This repository is designed to help you sharpen your CSS skills by providing a collection of mini-projects and exercises.</b>
 ## About
 This repository contains a variety of CSS challenges and examples to enhance your front-end development skills.
 Whether you're a beginner looking to learn CSS or an experienced developer looking to refine your CSS expertise, you'll find something valuable here.